Cognigy/Documentation/docs/ai/administer/access/management-ui.md

 !!! note "Impersonating a user"
     When impersonating a user, you can log in to the system as the selected user without knowing their actual account password.
 Make sure to log out after you have finished your work.

+    You can disable the user impersonation capability as follows:

+       - For SaaS installations, contact Cognigy support.
+       - For dedicated SaaS and on-premises installations, enter the organization IDs in the `BLOCK_IMPERSONATE_USER_ORG_WHITELIST` feature flag.

 ## Organizations